✓ Updated May 2026

 How should I get around Amman, and is it easy to navigate?

-Taxis are plentiful and quite affordable, but always agree on a fare *before* you get in, or insist on using the meter if they have one.
-For a more authentic experience and to truly grasp the city's layout, I love using ride-sharing apps like Uber or Careem; they're reliable and the prices are transparent.
-Walking is great for specific neighborhoods like Downtown or Jabal Amman, but be prepared for some steep hills!
+While Amman is spread out, getting around is surprisingly manageable.
+Taxis are plentiful and quite affordable, but always agree on a fare beforehand or insist on using the meter – this is key!
+For a more local experience, consider using ride-sharing apps like Uber or Careem, which are very popular and reliable here.
+Walking is great for exploring specific neighborhoods like Rainbow Street, but be prepared for some hilly terrain!

 How many days do you need in Amman, Jordan?